Morrisania, Bronx: History

 From 1644 to the early 20th century, the land of the neighborhood was the estate of the Morris family in Westchester County.
 In 1790, Lewis Morris, owner of the estate and signer of the Declaration of Independence, proposed the land as the site of the federal capital.

 The area was sparsely populated until 1840, when Gouverneur Morris Jr., son of the famous congressional delegate and nephew of Lewis, allowed a railroad to be built across the property.
-In 1848, he sold the land next to the line for the development of a new town called Morrisania Village.
-In 1855, additional settlements along the rail line became the town of Morrisania (with its own police force), with its political center in the original 1840 village (which eventually incorporated in 1864).
-At first the village was an early forerunner of today's bedroom communities, populated by people who worked in Manhattan, but it quickly developed its own local industries and craftsmen as it developed into a full-fledged town.
+In 1848, he sold the land next to the line for the development of a new settlement called the Village of Morrisania.
+In 1855, additional settlements along the rail line became the Town of Morrisania (with its own police force), with its political center in the original 1840 village (which was eventually incorporated in 1864).
+At first, the village was an early forerunner of today's bedroom communities, populated by people who worked in Manhattan, but it quickly developed its own local industries and craftsmen as it developed into a full-fledged town.
 In 1874, the area was annexed to New York City (then consisting only of Manhattan) as part of the Twenty-Third Ward.
 In 1887, the Third Avenue Elevated was extended to the area to provide easy and quick access to and from Manhattan.
-By the time the New York City Subway was extended to the area in 1904, a large influx of European immigrants had given the neighborhood an urban character, with a high concentration tenement buildings replacing houses as the dominant form of dwelling.
+By the time the New York City Subway was extended to the area in 1904, a large influx of European immigrants had given the neighborhood an urban character, with a high concentration of tenement buildings replacing houses as the dominant form of dwelling.

 In the 1950s along with changing demographics, Robert Moses destroyed various tenements in favor of a colony of public housing.
 After the construction of the Cross-Bronx Expressway, the poverty that East Tremont suffered spread into Morrisania.
 As a result, and also due to the aggressive 1968 Program for Action, the Third Avenue El closed in 1973.
-During this time period a wave of arson destroyed or damaged many of the residential, commercial, and industrial structures in the area.
+During this time period, a wave of arson destroyed or damaged many of the residential, commercial, and industrial structures in the area.